cnourrcier/fcc-exercise-tracker/README.md

 | POST /api/users | Create a new user |
 | POST /api/users/:_id/exercises | Create a new logged exercise |

-## License
+## Credits

-This project is licensed under the MIT License - see the [MIT License](LICENSE) file for details.
+This project was created as part of the freeCodeCamp Back End Development and APIs Certification curriculum.
+Special thanks to the freeCodeCamp community for providing resources and support.

+### License:

+This project is open-source and available under the [BSD 3-Clause License](LICENSE).
+Feel free to use, modify, and distribute it according to the terms of the BSD 3-Clause License.